medpaf/face-mask-detector/README.md

   7) imutils
   8) tkinter

+## Introduction

+Everyone recognizes the importance of wearing a mask to reduce the spread of SARS-CoV-2, the virus that causes COVID-19.
+However, instead of letting people monitor each other, the intention of this project is to develop a computer program that would be able to analyze images or real-time video stream from a webcam and detect whether people are wearing a mask or not.
+This mask recognition software does not hurt privacy because the program does not actually identify people.
+The software is trained according to two sets of images: one that teaches the algorithm how to recognize a face (“face detection”) and another that defines how to recognize a face with a mask (“mask recognition”).
+The machine learning algorithm does not identify the face in a way that can link it to a specific person, because it does not use any type of training that links faces to identities.

+## How to use it

 To train the model, the gui.py file can be used or the following command can be issued on the terminal (inside the project’s root folder):

 `python3 train_mask_detector.py --dataset dataset`